 In the summer of 2012, with wholehearted excitement about the new initiatives and institutional scope of diversity, OEI worked to realign its mission and functions to better serve UD.
 Many of the diversity programs and institutional awards that OEI has been responsible for in the past have been placed under PDI.
 Rather than focus on specific areas of historical concern, such as LGBT issues and women’s affairs, OEI is taking a broader, more inclusive focus to its role on UD’s campus.
 At its core, OEI works to educate our campus community about their rights, and to provide guidance and support through University processes and opportunities.

 In 2014, OEI underwent another transition.
 The office became responsible for Title IX compliance but continued to be responsible for non-discrimination and affirmative action policy and compliance as well as offering support to our campus community for concerns in the learning and work environment.
 We continue to offer educational training and workshops to develop the awareness and knowledge of individuals’ differences and similarities.
 Our office works in conjunction with the Vice Provost for Diversity to support all campus diversity and inclusion initiatives and efforts.

-Director, Office of Equity & Inclusion/ University Title IX Coordinator
+Interim Director, Office of Equity & Inclusion/ University Title IX Coordinator

 Jennifer R. Daniels, MSW